icme/cme258/class/class1/class1.md

 ```

 # Exercise
-1. What is your favorite linear algebra operation?
+1. What is your favorite (basic) linear algebra operation?
 What is the corresponding BLAS function?
 2. what do you expect the `zsyrk` function to do?
 3. If you have Julia, demonstrate how to use the [`syrk!` function](https://docs.julialang.org/en/stable/stdlib/linalg/#Base.LinAlg.BLAS.syrk!) with complex data.
 If you don't have Julia, check it out.
 4. How would you write the following pseudocode using BLAS operations?